Audax Newbie? If you have not done an Audax before, see my 'Audax newbie' post.

 There is only one long steep hill, White Hill, near Kingsclere, which climbs around 100m peaking at 11%, and 4-5 short stretches that may need your smallest gear so it is quite suitable for fixies.

-Controls and CateringThere will be breakfast and post ride soup/bread/hot drinks included in the price.
+Controls and CateringThere will be breakfast and post ride food included in the entry price.

 The intermediate controls will offer, at the times you will pass through: